ProjectAsakura/wmmt-minime/README.md

 # Asakura-MiniMe

+***THIS REPOSITORY IS UNUSED AND INACTIVE.
+IT IS NOT PART OF THE CURRENT PROJECT ASAKURA CODEBASE.***

 A simple self-hosted ALLNET/AiMe server written in TypeScript, running on Node.js, that stores its data in an SQLite database.

 ## Disclaimer